‘Provision for High Need Learners’-graded as good by Ofsted, December 2019

 We have parents evening twice a year and an annual review.

-Formal Annual Review meetings take place once a year and parents have further opportunities to meet with their child’s teacher each term, to discuss progress reports.
+Formal Education, Health and Care Plan Annual Review meetings take place once a year and parents have further opportunities to meet with their child’s teacher each term, to discuss progress.
 Over and above these formal meetings however we actively encourage parental involvement in the education and development of their children.
 Teachers, and other staff, are available to meet with parents, by appointment, whenever you have a concern.

 What support will there be for a child’s overall wellbeing and pastoral care?